By: Caroline Vazzana

 Always Keep Your Phone Charged

 During Fashion Week, you will be Snapchatting, Tweeting and updating your Instagram, so as a result your battery will go faster than a pair of Manolo Hasigis pumps at a sample sale.
 To prevent missing out on the perfect shot, come prepared.
-I've personally invested in a Mophie and always also come prepared with a portable battery.
+I've personally invested in a Mophie and always also come prepared with a portable charger.
 Between both of these, my phone is able to last during my twelve-hour days.

 Fake it ‘Til You Make It